-2.32 In parts of the District deficiencies exist in surface water drainage capacity, however, various options exist to cope with this situation where new development is proposed on Greenfield sites.
-This will be dealt with at application stage, and through the Building Regulations process.
+2.36 In parts of the District deficiencies exist in surface water drainage capacity, however, various options exist to cope with this situation where new development is proposed on Greenfield sites.
+This may be dealt with at application stage, and through the Building Regulations process.
+There may also be options to retrofit SUDS in urban areas which can decrease runoff.
+By redirecting runoff surface water can be much reduced.